Plan your summer visit to Hatfield Forest

 We are limiting the number of visitors to the Forest by asking people to pre-book their car parking space, at least the day before, by 3.00pm.
 If you arrive without having pre-booked your car, you will be turned away and invited to book for another day.

 Our cafe is open again, but offering a limited menu.
-Much of the outdoor seating has been removed.
+Outdoor seating is available, at picnic tables, and these are well spread out.
 The shop remains closed for the time being.

 Social distancing measures are in operation around the toilets.

 Elsewhere, we would ask that people respect the social distancing rules - there is plenty of space in the Forest, so spread out, relax and enjoy your time here.